 Top Ways to Help Reduce Holiday Meal Costs

-The jingle bells are ringing in the distance as the holiday season quickly approaches.
-But three in four Americans are worried about how they will be able to cover the cost of festive get-togethers this year.
+The holiday season is usually filled with joy and cheer, but unfortunately, three in four Americans are worried about how they will be able to cover the cost of festive get-togethers this year.

 Even though we’re all feeling the squeeze from inflation, it’s interesting that women are 11% more likely than men to worry about the cost of food for their celebrations.
 And Millennials are 12% more likely than Baby boomers to stress about food costs for their holiday gatherings.